pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Hands-on Linux administration labs focused on building practical infrastructure fundamentals with Rocky Linux and Bash.

-This directory documents my progression from basic Linux operations to system administration topics such as user management, package management, service control, job scheduling, storage, filesystems, and LVM.
+This directory documents my progression from basic Linux operations into system administration, storage, recovery, observability, security, networking, and troubleshooting.

-The labs are designed around a simple workflow:
+The labs follow a consistent workflow:

 ```text
 Learn